Twitter suspends several journalists, Musk cites 'doxxing' of his jet | Politics

 It was unclear if all the journalists whose accounts were suspended had commented on or shared news about @elonjet.
 "Criticizing me all day long is totally fine, but doxxing my real-time location and endangering my family is not," Musk tweeted on Thursday.

 He had tweeted last month that his commitment to free speech extended "even to not banning the account following my plane, even though that is a direct personal safety risk".
-He later tweeted there would be a seven-day suspension for doxxing.
-He followed up on Thursday by posting a poll asking Twitter users to vote on when to reinstate accounts of those who had doxxed his "exact location in real-time."
+He tweeted on Thursday that there would be a seven-day suspension for doxxing, following that up with a poll asking Twitter users to vote on when to reinstate the doxxed accounts.

+He then said he had offered too many options on the poll and would redo it, after results showed that some 43% voted for reinstating the accounts "now" - the largest share for any option.
+Twitter did not immediately respond to a request for comment.

+The suspensions echo chaotic actions at Twitter since Musk took over, including rapid firings of top management and thousands of employees, seesawing on how much to charge for Twitter's subscription service Twitter Blue, and reinstating banned accounts, including that of former President Donald Trump.
+Twitter now leans heavily on automation to moderate content, doing away with certain manual reviews and favoring restrictions on distribution rather than removing certain speech outright, its new head of trust and safety, Ella Irwin, told Reuters this month.

 Mac recently posted a number of Twitter threads on the @elonjet suspension and interviewed Jack Sweeney, the 20-year-old operator of the account.
-A spokesperson for The New York Times said: "Tonight's suspension of the Twitter accounts of a number of prominent journalists, including The New York Times's Ryan Mac, is questionable and unfortunate.
+A spokesperson for The New York Times called the suspensions "questionable and unfortunate.
 Neither The Times nor Ryan have received any explanation about why this occurred.
 We hope that all of the journalists' accounts are reinstated and that Twitter provides a satisfying explanation for this action."

-CNN said "the impulsive and unjustified" suspensions were concerning but not surprising.
-The network said it had asked Twitter for an explanation and would reevaluate its relationship with the platform based on that response.
+CNN said it had asked Twitter for an explanation on the suspensions and would reevaluate its relationship with the platform based on that response.
 The other reporters could not immediately be reached for comment.

 ALSO READ